mrnanderson/uniteus-frontend-test/readme.md

 - Unit tests
 - Backend auth and additional validation
-- search all fields on employee instead of just "search by name"
+- Search all fields on employee instead of just "search by name"